 The silver fern is one of the best recognised symbols of New Zealand around the world.
 It exemplifies New Zealandness and is already used by government officials to represent our country all over the world.

 The FernMark Licence logo leverages New Zealand's great reputation to open up sales opportunities and ultimately boost growth.
-It provides an instantly recognisable connection to the story and reputation of New Zealand and helps differentiate products in a global market.
+It provides an instantly recognisable connection to the story and reputation of New Zealand and helps differentiate products and services in a global market.

 The FernMark Licence Programme also offers exporters a level of protection, with comprehensive trademark protection of the FernMark and monitoring of its use.

 Any registered New Zealand business who has been exporting a product or service for a minimum of 12 months.
-And to be successful, your business and products or service will need to meet the FernMark Licence Programme eligibility criteria.
+And to be successful, your business and products or services will need to meet the FernMark Licence Programme eligibility criteria.

-You'll also need to meet the programme's eligibility criteria.
+You'll also need to meet the Programme's eligibility criteria.
 This includes an assessment of how connected a business is to New Zealand from a financial, regulatory, governance and personnel perspective.
 Any products will also need to meet minimum requirements that prove they were made, grown or designed in New Zealand.

 To qualify you need to meet the FernMark licensing criteria: